Manuel Enrique Araujo: 1911 presidential election

 Araujo ran for president in the 1911 election.
 The Legislative Assembly wanted Araujo to select his brother Rosendo as his running mate but Araujo refused as he did not want to portray himself as establishing a political dynasty.
-Instead, Araujo selected Onofre Durán Santillana as his running mate.
+Instead, Araujo selected Onofre Durán as his running mate.
 Figueroa supported Araujo's campaign, having personally selected Araujo to be his successor.
 While Araujo lacked the support of the military, he did have the support of the Salvadoran people.
 Araujo's opponents were Doctor Esteban Castro and General Luis Alonso Barahona, who had previously run for president in 1907.

 Araujo won the 1911 election with 182,964 votes; the number votes received by Castro and Barahona is unknown.
 According to the Diario Oficial newspaper, Araujo won "a majority so considerable that it can well be called the universality of the people" ("una mayoría tan considerable que puede bien llamársele la universalidad del pueblo").
 Regarding the election's conduct, historian Alastair White stated that "opponents were allowed to participate but not allowed to win".
 The election followed a trend of the incumbent president selecting his successor as had occurred in 1903 and 1907.